Kong/kong/README.md

 ## Contributing

 We ❤️ pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.
-Before beginning development with the Kong API Gateway, please familiarize yourself with the following developer resources:
+Before beginning development with the Kong Gateway, please familiarize yourself with the following developer resources:

 - Community Pledge ([COMMUNITY_PLEDGE.md](COMMUNITY_PLEDGE.md)) for our pledge to interact with you, the open source community.
 - Contributor Guide ([CONTRIBUTING.md](CONTRIBUTING.md)) to learn about how to contribute to Kong.